A severe storm in 2016 impacted the area, resulting in the loss of the dune and its vegetation.

 A severe storm in May 2016 caused widespread coastal erosion throughout South Australia.
 At Semaphore South, much of the dune and its vegetation was lost.

-Major replenishment works to restore the dunes and protect the area from further damage by storms commenced in late April 2020 and were completed in August 2020.
-The project aimed to rebuild the eroded dunes and stabilise them with vegetation and drift net fencing
+Major replenishment works to restore the dunes and protect the area from further damage by storms was undertaken in 2020.
+The project aimed to rebuild the eroded dunes and stabilise them with vegetation and drift net fencing.

-A section of eroded beach at Semaphore South.
+A section of eroded beach at Semaphore South prior to the dune restoration works commenced.
 Photo taken in April 2020

 Dune restoration works commenced in late April 2020 and was completed in August 2020.

-Drift net fencing, revegetation and sprinkler irrigation will help stabilise the dunes.
+Drift net fencing, revegetation and sprinkler irrigation was installed to help stabilise the dunes.
 (Stage 2 – fencing and irrigation completed July 2020 / revegetation (planting) completed August 2020)

 This timing ensured that a buffer was in place to protect the area for winter when storms causing further erosion are more likely.

-The sand has been shaped to match the normal dune profile along Adelaide’s metropolitan coast (i.e. a raised fore dune area and lower rear dune / swale behind).
+The sand was shaped to match the normal dune profile along Adelaide’s metropolitan coast (i.e. a raised fore dune area and lower rear dune / swale behind).

 Stabilisation has followed well established methods using drift net fencing and revegetation (refer for example to the